benblack769/benblack769.github.io/posts/rants/code2_revisited.md

 1. **Product Understanding:** The Data Manager must have a strong grasp of the application/product, and the significance of model performance/characteristics on the end product.
     * "Co-developer of the product specifications" is the ideal.
     * Background in fields nearby the target application is helpful
-    * Independent research in best practices is critical
+    * Independent research in best practices is useful
 2. **Data Understanding:** The Data Manager must have an broad intuitive understanding of their entire dataset---what different looks/domains there are, what distribution the training data has over these looks/domains.
     * "Hold the entire dataset in your head" is the ideal.
     * Various visualizations and reports are important to assist the human understanding, and become more important the larger the dataset is.
+Datasets in the thousands can be managed with basic tooling, data in hundreds of thousands needs highly specialized tooling.
 3. **Model Understanding:** The Data Manager must have an understanding of how the model is actually behaving.
     * "Be able to guess the model's classification decision" is the ideal, allowing maximally good decision making of what to change.
     * Making simple, understandable, communicable data labeling decisions is the most important attribute here.